bootstrapworld/curriculum/lessons/functions-for-character-animation/langs/en-us/slides.md

 Once you have successfully gotten `update-target` and `update-danger` working, you can change the functions to make the characters move in whichever direction and whatever speed you want!  {style="font-size:15pt"}

 Be sure to modify your purpose statements and examples if you change your functions.{style="font-size:15pt"}

+---
+{layout="Synthesize"}

+# Synthesize
+Connecting the code to the underlying math is important - especially if you want to customize your game!

+- What part of the function controls the character's _speed?_
+- What part of the function controls the character's _direction?_
+- If you wanted the characters to move in 2 dimensions (diagonally, for example), would anything have to change about the Domain?
+What about the Range?